bareos/bareos/docs/manuals/en/new_main_reference/source/chapter27/win32.rst

 Enable Debuggging
 ~~~~~~~~~~~~~~~~~

 In case of problems, you can enable the creation of log files.
-For this you have to use the :program:`bconsole` :ref:`setdebug <bcommandSetdebug>` command:
+For this you have to use the :command:`bconsole` :ref:`setdebug <bcommandSetdebug>` command:

 .. code-block:: sh
    :caption: Enable debug

    *<input>setdebug client=bareos-fd level=200 trace=1</input>
    Connecting to Client bareos-fd at bareos.example.com:9102
    2000 OK setdebug=200 trace=1 hangup=0 tracefile=c:\bareos-fd.trace

 .. _Compatibility: